mplutka/tm-bt-led/README.md

 ## Currently supported games

-* F1 2019-21 (f1.cmd)
+* F1 2019-21 (f1.bat)
-* Assetto Corsa, Assetto Corsa Competizione (assetto.cmd)
+* Assetto Corsa, Assetto Corsa Competizione (assetto.bat)
-* iRacing (iracing.cmd)
+* iRacing (iracing.bat)
-* Dirt 3, Dirt 4, Dirt Rally, Dirt Rally 2 (dirt.cmd)
+* Dirt 3, Dirt 4, Dirt Rally, Dirt Rally 2 (dirt.bat)
-* Project Cars 2, Project Cars 3, Automobilista 2 (pcars2.cmd)
+* Project Cars 2, Project Cars 3, Automobilista 2 (pcars2.bat)
-* Forza Motorsport 7, Forza Horizon 4, Forza Horizon 5 (forza.cmd)
+* Forza Motorsport 7, Forza Horizon 4, Forza Horizon 5 (forza.bat)
-* rFactor2 (rF2.cmd)
+* rFactor2 (rF2.bat)
-* Raceroom (raceroom.cmd)
+* Raceroom (raceroom.bat)
-* Euro Truck Simulator 2, American Truck Simulator (ets2.cmd)
+* Euro Truck Simulator 2, American Truck Simulator (ets2.bat)

-If you would like to add a game that uses udp port 20777 to the list, you can use `dump_udp.cmd` to create a dumpfile with recorded telemetry data.
+If you would like to add a game that uses udp port 20777 to the list, you can use `dump_udp.bat` to create a dumpfile with recorded telemetry data.

 Either you use _template.js and create your own game file or get in touch with me by creating an issue here on Github and attach the dump.